Catherine Merridale

 Catherine Anne Merridale, FBA (born 12 October 1959) is a British writer and historian with a special interest in Russian history.

 Early life and education

 Merridale was born on 12 October 1959 to Philip and Anne Merridale.
 She was educated at Andover Grammar School, a state school in Andover, Hampshire, and at Cricklade College, a further education college that is also in Andover.
 She studied history at King's College, Cambridge, graduating with a first class Bachelor of Arts (BA) degree in 1982.
-She continued her studies at the Centre for Russian and East European Studies of the University of Birmingham, and completed her Doctor of Philosophy (PhD) degree in 1987.
+She continued her studies at the Centre for Russian and East European Studies of the University of Birmingham, and completed her Doctor of Philosophy (PhD) degree under the supervision of R. W. Davies in 1987.
 Her doctoral thesis was titled "The Communist Party in Moscow 1925-1932".

 Academic career

 Merridale was Professor of Contemporary History at Queen Mary, University of London from 2004 to 2014.
 She has been a senior research fellow at the Institute of Historical Research, University of London, since her retirement from full-time academia in 2014.